-Opinion
+Disclaimer of Opinion

-We have audited the financial statements of Wokingham Borough Council ('the Council') and its subsidiaries (the 'Group') for the year ended 31 March 2021 under the Local Audit and Accountability Act 2014.
-The financial statements comprise the Authority Comprehensive Income and Expenditure Statement, Group Comprehensive Income and Expenditure Statement, Authority and Group Movement in Reserves Statement, Authority and Group Balance Sheet, Authority and Group Cash Flow Statement and the related notes 1 to 49; Housing Revenue Account Income and Expenditure Statement, Movement on the HRA Statement and the related notes 1 to 13; the Collection Fund and the related notes 1 to 3; and the Authority and Group Statement of Accounting Policies.
+We were engaged to audit the financial statements of Wokingham Borough Council (the Council) and its subsidiaries (the 'Group') for the year ended 31 March 2022.
+The financial statements comprise the:

+- Council and Group Comprehensive Income and Expenditure Statement, - Council and Group Movement in Reserves Statement, - Council and Group Balance Sheet. - · Council and Group Cash Flow Statement - · the related notes 1 to 49, and statement of accounting policies notes 1 to 16 - Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement, and the related notes 1 to 13 - .
+Collection Fund and the related notes 1 to 3

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).